 Glycemic Load is also a ranking system for carbs in foods taking into account both Glycemic Index and the serving size.
-It is a new way to measure the effect of carbohydrate consumption on blood glucose, providing us with a more complete picture.
+It is a new way to measure the effect of carbohydrate consumption on blood glucose, providing us with a complete picture.

 GL of a certain food is the quantity in grams of its carb content, times its index value and divided by 100.
 For example, a 100 g serving of banana has a GI value of 52 and carb content is 20g, so its load value is 20*(52/100) =10.4.
 A GL of 20 or more is high, 11 to 19 is medium and 10 or less is considered low.